petergjoel/Unfolding-Experiments-RepeatabilityPackage/README.md

 # Requirements
 Running the experiments requires the following:
-- Python 3 (and the pandas, numpy and motplotlib packages installed)
+- Python 3 (and the pandas, numpy and matplotlib packages installed)
 - Java 8 (or newer)
 - A linux operating system